It’s not often that I get to solve 4 decorating problems with one project, but this is one of those projects.

 This is the same letter holder/bulletin board that I originally had hanging on the wall…it looks a bit better now 🙂

 Step 6: Add Cord Organizer and Paper Inbox Organizer

-Now I needed something to cover up the extension cord, provide a charging station, and some room for papers, envelopes and notebooks.
+Now I needed something to use for a charging station as well as a place for papers, envelopes and notebooks.

 I re-used the same paper inbox organizer that I had before.